DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/interface.rst

 .. code-block:: text

-	Iccumulate the calibration, and once the vision received enough pose, it will finish the calibraiton automatically
+	Accumulate the calibration, and once the vision received enough pose, it will finish the calibration automatically

 	This is the same function as Manual Calibration